- GRADUATE STUDIES

 Students who have completed at least one semester at Franklin Pierce with a cumulative grade point average (GPA) of 3.40 or higher will also receive invitations to join the Honors Program.
 Outstanding transfer students will be considered, and faculty members may nominate students for the Honors Program.

 Honors courses and sections are taught by a select group of faculty and vary from year to year.
 Honors sections provide low teacher to student ratio, emphasize student participation and discussion, and seek to examine subjects from new or interdisciplinary perspectives.
 The Honors Program offers a variety of extracurricular academic and social events as well.
-Students who wish to participate in the Honors Program will have choices similar to the honors sections listed on the next page.

 Download an Honors Program Sheet to view on screen or print.
 Additional information about the Honors Program can be obtained by contacting Dr. Donna Decker, at 603.899.4296 or firstname.lastname@example.org.